kamanfi/application_assignment/readme.md

 ## Introduction

-Our intern Dan is working on this killer Movie Quotes App that returns a random movie quote.
+Our intern Dan has finished working on this killer Movie Quotes App that returns a random movie quote.

-Please run `npm install` and then run `node index.js` to start the server.
+Please run `npm install` and then run `node index.js` in your terminal to start the server.

-## Specifications

-The finished project:

-- loads a new fact when you refresh the page.
-- runs with no errors.
-- has the readme updated with how to run this web server.
+Navigate to `http://localhost:3000/` in your web browser to view random movie quotes.
+Refresh your page to get new quotes.

 ![working app](app.gif)

-## Submission Requirements

-Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.

 ## References